deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

        -- Means all Subnets can reach all others globally without any need for VPNs.
  -- Routes (global) define "next hop" for traffic based on destination IP, and apply by Instance-level Tags, not by Subnet.
  -- Firewall Rules (global) further filter data flow that would otherwise route.
 Default Firewall Rules are restrictive inbound and permissive outbound.
- -- By Default, egress is permitted and ingress is not!(so ingress requires a firewall rule with a target and source and a port)
+ -- ⭐ By Default, egress is permitted and ingress is not!(so ingress requires a firewall rule with a target and source and a port)
+ -- VPC peering: is a networking connection between two VPCs that enables routing using each VPC's private IP addresses as if they were in the same network.
+VPC peering connections can be created between your own VPCs or with a VPC in another GCP account.
+ -- VPCs are Global and subnets across different regions can be accessed using private IPS, no Peering/VPN setup required.
+ -- Connecting subnets: Create the new instance in the new subnetwork and use the first instance's private address as the endpoint.

 ~~ IPV4 address = is abc.def.ghi.jkl (dotted quad) where each piece is 0-255 (This is derived from the 8 bits available for host addresses (2^8 = 256))
       -- Bits are the smallest unit of data in computing.
 They only have two possible values - 0 or 1.
 An IP address is made up of 32 bits divided into four octets (or bytes).
 Each octet is made up of 8 bits.